IELTS vs TOEFL – Comparison & Differences of IELTS and TOEFL

 • IELTS – IELTS writing test is designed to test the student’s ability to have clear and organized ideas of their own.
 The rational thinking of the ideas and portraying them in an understandable manner.
 Students have to write two essays – one short and another long.

-• TOEFL – TOEFL writing test is to evaluate student’s ability to write in well organized manner.
+• TOEFL – TOEFL writing test is to evaluate student’s ability to write in a well-organized manner.
 Students are given two tasks – one integrated task – reading (3 mins), listening (2 mins), and writing (15 mins) and another essay writing task.

 Exam IELTS TOEFL